7 tax questions employees have about the 1095-C

 The good news is that the IRS has given employers until March 4 to distribute these forms to their employees.
 But that extension could mean more questions from employees looking to get their taxes done early.

-Here are some common questions to anticipate from employees about the 1095-C and how you can answer them.
+Here are the most common questions to anticipate from employees about Form 1095-C and how you can answer them.

 The 1095-C is the form that shows whether and when an employer provided or offered health care insurance at an affordable rate.
 It’s distributed each year by applicable large employers (ALEs) to all employees who qualify as full-time per the ACA, and it’s also shared with the IRS.

-Form 1095-C allows the government to keep track of who’s following the rules set by the ACA.
+Form 1095-C allows the government to keep track of which companies are adhering to the employer mandate established by the ACA.
 The form includes basic information, like an employee’s address and social security number, and information on the health coverage offered by the employer.
-In some cases, it indicates whether the employee enrolled in the offered coverage.

-All ACA full-time employees (those who average 30 hours of service a week) working for an ALE should get a 1095-C, regardless of whether or not they were enrolled in employer-sponsored health care.
+The “repeal” of the individual mandate has no impact on Form 1095-C. All ACA full-time employees (those who average 30 hours of service a week) working for an ALE should receive a 1095-C, regardless of whether or not they were enrolled in employer-sponsored health care.
 Even if you were only ACA full-time for a single month, you should still receive a form.

 Part-time employees will only receive the 1095-C form if they were offered and enrolled in an employer-sponsored self-funded health care plan.
 While coverage for part-time employees is not mandatory under the ACA, if you’re on a company’s self-funded health care plan, you should receive a 1095-C or 1095-B.

 Two things to note: Employees who worked full-time for more than one ALE in the last year might get more than one 1095-C – one from each ALE.
 Your spouse and/or dependents covered by your employer sponsored plan will not get a 1095-C.

 You can expect to receive your 1095-C by March 4.
 If you don’t receive the form by this date but believe you should get one, you should contact your employer immediately.